Updated: Nov 24, 2022

 Why do you want to have sex?
 If it’s due to pressures from someone else, or even societal expectations, it’s best to stop and be sure that it’s because it’s what you want.

-Am I able to talk about sex with the person I want to have sex with?
+Are you able to talk about sex with the person you want to have sex with?
 (Includes things like boundaries, STIs, birth control, etc)

 The answers to these questions may not be enough information to decide whether you are ready, but hopefully they will be a start that helps you to figure it out for yourself.
 One of things that can help to find answers is communication with your potential sexual partner.